freenas/freenas-docs/userguide/jails.rst

 Use the arrow keys to select an option and press :kbd:`spacebar` to toggle the value.
-Press :kbd:`Enter` when all the values are as desired.
-The port will begin to compile and install.
+Press :kbd:`Enter` when satisfied with the jail options.
+The port begin to compile and install.

-.. note:: The configuration screen will not be shown again.
-It can be redisplayed by typing :command:`make config`.
+.. note:: The configuration screen is not shown again.
+Redisplay it by typing :command:`make config`.
 Change the settings, then rebuild with :command:`make clean install clean`.

 Many ports depend on other ports.
 Those other ports also have